J-Shep/GES_DieAnotherDay_Mode/README.md

 resurrect their eliminated team mates by interacting with resurrection entities, either by standing next to them or by firing a resurrection laser at them.

-There's still a lot of work which needs to be done to finish this mode so I would appreciate any help people could provide to help me get this mode finished as soon as possible.
+There's still a lot of work which needs to be done to finish this mode, so I would appreciate any help people could provide to help me get this mode finished as soon as possible.

 http://www.moddb.com/mods/goldeneye-source